microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

 The `FeatureManagement` section of the json document is used by convention to load feature flag settings.
 In the section above, we see that we have provided two different features.
 Features define their feature filters using the `EnabledFor` property.
 In the feature filters for `FeatureT` we see `AlwaysOn`.
 This feature filter is built-in and if specified will always enable the feature.
-The `AlwaysOn` feature filter does not require any configuration so it only has the _Name_ property. `FeatureV` specifies a feature filter named `TimeWindow`.
+The `AlwaysOn` feature filter does not require any configuration so it only has the _Name_ property. `FeatureU` specifies a feature filter named `TimeWindow`.
 This is an example of a configurable feature filter.
 We can see in the example that the filter has a parameter's property.
 This is used to configure the filter.
 In this case, the start and end times for the feature to be active are configured.

 ### On/Off Declaration